geonmo/htcondorce_on_vagrant/README.md

   end
 end
 ```
-The code is written to automatically recognize the test user's public key and to write node information to the / etc / hosts file.
+The code is written to automatically recognize the test user's public key and to write node IP information to the /etc/hosts file.
 Therefore, it is safe to modify the code directly or do the installation part separately.
+Please, see the https://github.com/geonmo/desktop_vagrant.git for detail.